3 Helpful / 0 Not

 Pros: Concrete tee pads and great signage.
 The course design is excellent with both right and left shots to challenge all.
 Manicured and absolutely beautiful with the Toronto skyline in the background.

-Cons: No elevation but not a big deal.
+Cons: Not much to complain about.
+No elevation change but not a big deal.
 This is a day excursion and not a jump out of the car and start playing.
 Time your visit to the ferry crossing then 10 min walk to the course.
 Plan your day accordingly

 0 of 1 people found this review helpful.